-The STF is designed for members whose primary objective is capital preservation.
-It is subject to minimal capital risk and invests in money market instruments.
-Typically, members who have a shorter-term horizon and who are willing to accept a lower return in order to minimize financial risk may choose this fund.
+The DIF is designed for members who are seeking a low risk option that offers income.
+The objective of the DIF is to reduce risk by investing in diversified sources of income, allowing members who typically have a shorter-term horizon, to reduce their equity exposure.
+Those who are willing to accept a lower return in order to minimize financial risk may choose this fund.